6 dos and don'ts of sales tax compliance (feat. Avalara)

 Looking to automate your sales tax?
 Integrate your online store with Avalara and become compliant today.

-Leila is a guest blogger for Wix on behalf of Avalara.
-Leila is a senior B2B marketer.
-She has spent the last 15 years, helping brands and retailers build brand advocacy and drive revenue.
+Leila is a senior partner marketing manager at Avalara.
+She has spent the last 18 years helping brands and retailers build brand advocacy and drive revenue.